izelaciman/react-grid/README.md

 ## Why I used react.js

 Firstly using create react app, react gives a quick bootstrap project to instantly start developing and prototyping projects.
-Major reason grid/pagination easly could be component which can be used across whole projects.It'is a good example where we can create multiple components and use seperation of conncerns.
-Also in grid example I had to lift up the state to share across different components.
+Major reason grid/pagination easly could be component which can be used across all projects.
+It is a good practive where we can create multiple components and use seperation of conncerns.
+Also in this example I used state lift up patterm to share data across different components.
-In this case pagination, table, and search are using same state through props controlled by the Grid smart controller/Component where all the child componets come together.
-For the sake of displaying javascript usage skill, I have implemented all the grid from ground,  otherwise react has tons of different grid component libraries for usage.
+Pagination, table, and search dumb components are sharing same state through props controlled by the Grid smart controller/Component where all the child componets come together.
+For the sake of displaying javascript usage skill, I have implemented all the grid from ground, otherwise react has many different grid component libraries for usage.

 ## Why I used Bootstrap
-I used traditional bootstrap package for styling, there is also react based bootstrap library, where components are react components.
-I thought displaying little bit of css usage would be nicer.
-Bootstrap has all the styles needed for this example paginationn, table and form controls therefore I didn't have to write any css.
-If you would like to see more css I would be happy to discuss during the interview as well :)
+I used traditional bootstrap package for the styling, there is also react based bootstrap library, where components are react components.
+I thought displaying little bit of css usage would be nicer.  for this example Bootstrap has all the styles needed paginationn, table and form controls therefore I didn't have to write any css.
+If you would like to see more css I would be happy to discuss during the interview as well I normally use sass :)

-## Example Grid Component Usage
+## Example usage of Grid Component

-1. dataHandler: is an event based propery and  makes a ajax request to the api based on query parameters.
-2. paginationParam: it's the name of the api query parameter for pagination, it can be customized for different api end points.
-3. searchParam:it's the name of the api search parameter, it can be customized for different api end points. if user do not provide this parameter search textbox won't be displayed.
-4. columns: Column structure and headers for generic grid usage for diffrent scenerios.

 Fetching Data example , this can be customized based on the usage.
 ```
+// Grid is expecting a promise for parsing the data further
+// Data should contain "results" as Array and "count" as an integer
+// We can improve this as well to be more generic and independent from backend.
 function fetchData(params) {
   const querystring = new URLSearchParams(params);
-  console.log(querystring.toString());
   return fetch(`https://swapi.co/api/people/?${querystring.toString()}`).then((res) => res.json());
 }